nasa/cumulus-api/docs/api/content/collections.md

 ## Delete collection

-Delete a collection from Cumulus.
+Delete a collection from Cumulus, but not from CMR.
+The related granules remain in the Cumulus and CMR systems.

 ```endpoint
 DELETE /collections/{collectionName}